voibo/desktop-audio-capture/README.md

 #### Events

-- `'video-frame'`: Emitted when a new video frame is available (JPEG format on Windows, JPEG or RAW format on macOS depending on configuration)
+- `'video-frame'`: Emitted when a new video frame is available (JPEG format)
 - `'audio-data'`: Emitted when new audio data is available
 - `'error'`: Emitted when an error occurs
 - `'exit'`: Emitted when the capture process exits